Table of Contents

 - 1/2 tbsp fresh oregano (or 1/2 tsp dried)

-- 1 strip of lemon peel
+- 2 strips of lemon peel

-- Salt and Freshly ground pepper
+- Salt and Freshly ground pepper to taste

 - 4 tbsp fresh basil or parsley, for garnish